mdazfar2/HelpOps-Hub/k8's-Hands-on-project/Readme.md

 ```
 This will create a Docker image with the tag `my-flask-app`.

-After building a docker image, you need to start the minicube on your local machine.
+After building a docker image, you need to start the minikube on your local machine.
 It is a basic single cluster configuration which is pretty easy to setup.
- - Set up the minicube on your local machine. hit this [site](https://minikube.sigs.k8s.io/docs/start/?arch=%2Flinux%2Fx86-64%2Fstable%2Fdebian+package) and get according to your machine
+ - Set up the minikube on your local machine. hit this [site](https://minikube.sigs.k8s.io/docs/start/?arch=%2Flinux%2Fx86-64%2Fstable%2Fdebian+package) and get according to your machine
  - Next Go Ahead and start the service
 ```
 minikube start